seclorum/AppPluginBundle123/README.md

 * A sample "App" which has the sole purpose of being an app, available in the App Store
 * A sample "Plugin", which has the sole purpose of being bundled into the app, as an ".appex" resource, and thus available to other CoreAudio plugin hosts, such as Cubasis and Logic, on iOS

+# Configuring/Bulding:

+	$ cmake -S . -B build -GXcode			# to configure the CMake build dir
+	$ cmake --build build --config Release	# to fire off a build and eventual packaging

+The Xcode generator is needed because I don't yet know how to do the bundling/packaging of the .appex resource into the .app bundle with ninja/CMake .. would love to have some feedback on those more knowledegable.

 # Status:

 So far, things aren't quite working right.
 The complexity of requiring Tracktion as well as JUCE, while also having multiple targets (App and Plugin) to bundle, is a bit befuddling.
 However, stay tuned, I'll get this working sooner or later ..